 The Famous Tram 28 Route

 Tram 28 is a classic in Portugal as the historic tram passes through many of the city highlights running up and down the slopes in Lisbon.
-In fact, there are three classic tram routes that you can consider: No. 15 in Belem, No. 12 in Alfama, but No. 28 is somehow the most beloved among visitors.
+In fact, there are three classic tram routes that you can consider: No. 15 in Belem, and No. 12 in Alfama, but No. 28 is somehow the most beloved among visitors.

 A one-day pass is 3.7 Euros and tourists are allowed to hop on and off within 24 hours.
 Therefore, plan a one-day trip with the tram to explore the city, and experience the charm of riding the tram, especially in Alfama.
-The old town alleys and streets are so narrow that you will find the vehicles had to drive really carefully to squeeze their way through tough corners, if you are sitting by the car window, you can easily touch the buildings’ wall; and not to mention the traffic when the cars were stuck and jammed.
+The old town alleys and streets are so narrow that you will find the vehicles had to drive really carefully to squeeze their way through tough corners, if you are sitting by the car window, you can easily touch the buildings’ walls; and not to mention the traffic when the cars were stuck and jammed.
 Don’t panic though, the experienced tram drivers have seen them all.

 Some popular highlights of the tram include Estrela, Chiado, Rua da Concelcao, Se, Largo Portas do Sol, and Miradouro da Graca.
 The whole journey of the tram ride takes about 40 minutes.